anguskeatinge/tempo_trap/README.md

 #### Todo
 1. Add to per song info:
     * triple the speed, four times the speed, etc.
-    * where in the song it stuffs up
-    * which tempo we chose (because only one will be right)
-        * look out for switching between tempos
-        * express these as percentages maybe.
-    * which beat we chose (i.e. odd, even, on, off)

 2. Analysis of data (i.e. per algo info):
-	* make a generous score (and say which one it is)
-    	* best tempo
-    	* best phase
-    	*
-    * get averages of the different measures
-    * get quantiles instead of just different
     * find the difference between sum_of_tempos and the top tempo choice
     * count how often certain measures hit a benchmark
-    * which measure it performs the best at
-    * tempo are we most likely to choose (half, double, triple) need give some stats here
-    * things that are telling
-    	* only one tempo at a time will be correct
-    		* check if the tempo's sum to 1, (total proportion, not cont)
-    	* whichever tempo is correct, we look at it's phase alignment.
-    	* I'm not sure if the other phases matter (they will if we follow triplets sometimes and half beats at other times)

 3. Update python script to selectively extract info from algo analysis beacause this is starting to be a bit much.